Muhammadu Lawal Bello

-Muhammadu Lawal Bello (born 24 April 1957) is the Chief Judge of the High Court of Justice of Kaduna State, Nigeria.
+Muhammadu Lawal Bello (born 24 April 1957) served as the Chief Judge of the High Court of Justice of Kaduna State, Nigeria.
 He succeeded Chief judge Tanimu Zailani.

 Education

 Bello attended Sardauna Memorial College, Kaduna from 1969 to 1973.
 He then moved to Government College Katsina, where he obtained his secondary certificate.
 He went to Ahmadu Bello University between 1977 and 1980.
 He went to Katsina College of Arts and Technology, then attended Nigerian Law School between 1980 and 1981 in Lagos.